src1026/3107-project/README.md

 This Java application processes and analyzes data from OpenDataPhilly regarding parking violations and property values in Philadelphia.

-**Note: This is skeleton code with TODO comments.
-You need to implement all the methods marked with TODO.**

 ## Project Structure